trackpac-ltd/docs.trackpac.io/docs/device-guides/rak-sticker-guide.md

 ### Unpack Your Device

-1. **Remove the Protective Covering**: Start by removing the plastic protective covering from the RAK Sticker.
+1. **Remove the Protective Covering**: The RAK2270's come enclosed in a protective bag, take them out, whilst this wont effect the quality we dont reccomend putting them back in when activate

-2. **Locate the QR Code and dev_eui**: The QR Code is used for pairing.
-Below it, you'll find the `dev_eui`, essential for identification.
-Make a note of it.
+2. **Locate the QR Code**: The QR Code is used for pairing the device with your account on our platform.
+It is located on the silver sticker at the top.

----

-### Access the Portal
+### Access the Trackpac Portal

-Navigate to [v2.trackpac.io](https://v2.trackpac.io) — your central platform for device management.
+Navigate to [https://v2.trackpac.io](https://v2.trackpac.io) — your central platform for device management.

 ---